Why won’t my bees fill my Flow frames?

 • The availability of nectar for the bees to collect and convert into honey.

-Orara Valley Honey has honeycombed the internet to come up with the best tips for you to ensure that your Flow hive is productive and healthy.
+Orara Valley Honey has searched the internet for the best tips on ensuring that your Flow hive is productive and healthy.

-Firstly let’s look at how and why bees make and store excess honey.
+First, let’s examine how and why bees make and store excess honey.

 How do bees make honey?